kiwicom/orbit/packages/orbit-components/src/OrbitProvider/README.md

 # OrbitProvider

-orbit-components has theming support via our own `<OrbitProvider>` which adds you possibilities to add your own theme.
+orbit-components has theming support via our own `<OrbitProvider>` which adds you the possibility to add your own theme.

 ```jsx
 import OrbitProvider from "@kiwicom/orbit-components/lib/OrbitProvider";